sap-tutorials/Tutorials/tutorials/cp-integration-retry-processing/cp-integration-retry-processing.md

 ## Details
 ### You will learn
-  - How to use Enterprise Messaging.
+  - How to use Enterprise Messaging
-  - How to automate retry of message processing in case of an errors.
+  - How to automate retry of message processing in case of an errors
-  - How to model exactly once processing in SAP Cloud Platform Integration.
+  - How to model exactly once processing in SAP Cloud Platform Integration

 In the previous chapter, we simply sent an intimation of error through mail and expected the sender to resend the message in case of an error.